Methodology

 20,000

 People convert to Islam in the United States each year.
-Understanding their experiences — especially the development of feelings of Muslimness — has never been more urgent.
+Understanding their experiences, especially the development of their feelings of Muslimness, has never been more urgent.

 "An understanding of American female converts to Islam and what makes them feel Muslim could not come at a better time."